I’ve been investing and trading in the stock market for quite some time, and it has been a roller coaster ride since the first year of the journey.

 While the stock market is a great way to maximize your time to achieve financial freedom, the Philippine Stock Exchange has not been great in the past few years since coming down from its all-time high in January 2018.

-To add, during the start of the pandemic lockdown in the whole island of Luzon last March 16, 2020, the Philippine Stock Exchange index or the PSEi crashed from the 7000 levels to as low as 4,000 levels, tallying to more than 40% loss in market value.
+To add, during the start of the pandemic lockdown on the whole island of Luzon last March 16, 2020, the Philippine Stock Exchange index or the PSEi crashed from 7000 levels to as low as 4,000 levels, tallying to 45% loss in market value.

 Learning Patience Through the Stock Market